ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 ### Rules

 - **No two hit objects can be placed on the same tick.** This includes hit circles and the durations of sliders and spinners. osu!mania difficulties are exempt from this.
-- **No two inputs can be less than 20 milliseconds apart.** osu!mania and osu!catch difficulties are exempt from this.
+- **No two key presses can be less than 20 milliseconds apart.** osu!mania and osu!catch difficulties are exempt from this.
 - **There must not be any obscene imagery in the [background](/wiki/Beatmap/Background)/storyboard/video content.** This includes nudity, near-nudity, sexual references, violence, drug abuse, etc. See [Visual Content Considerations](/wiki/Rules/Visual_Content_Considerations) for more detailed rules.
 - **Difficulties that contain repetitive strobes, pulsing images, or rapid changes in contrast, brightness or colour in the storyboard or video must use an epilepsy warning.** If the warning interferes with gameplay, audio lead-in must be made longer.
 Strobing effects at 3 Hz (i.e. 3 flashes per second) and below are unlikely to cause concern.
 When in doubt, add the warning and confirm its necessity during the modding process.
 - **There must not be any unused files or 0-byte files in the beatmap's folder.** 0-byte files prevent other files in a beatmap's folder from properly uploading.
 Automatically generated `thumbs.db` files are the only exceptions.